bitgrin/bitgrin/doc/stratum.md

 ***

 A message initiated by the miner.
-Miner can log in on a Grin Stratum server with a login, password and agent (usually statically set by the miner program).
+Miner can log in on a BitGrin Stratum server with a login, password and agent (usually statically set by the miner program).

 #### Request